-When asserted HIGH (5V) while in LOCK mode, ABSOLUTE JUMP takes the Laser Servo out of lock and conveys the voltage on LASER JUMP AMPLITUDE to the SERVO OUTPUT.
-Thus, a 1 V input to LASER JUMP AMPLITUDE applies 1 V to SERVO OUTPUT.
-ABSOLUTE JUMP is useful when one wants to control the voltage on the integration stages of the loop filter, or for zeroing the integrators during autolocking routines.
+When asserted HIGH (5V) while in LOCK mode, ABSOLUTE JUMP takes the Laser Servo out of lock and conveys the negative of the voltage on LASER JUMP AMPLITUDE to the SERVO OUTPUT.
+Thus, a 1 V input to LASER JUMP AMPLITUDE applies -1 V to SERVO OUTPUT.
+ABSOLUTE JUMP is useful when one wants to control the voltage on the integration stages of the loop filter, or for zeroing the integrators during auto-locking routines.
 When returned to LOW (0V), the loop filter is reengaged.
-Engaging or disengaging the ABSOLULTE JUMP is achieved in under 400 μ s.
+Engaging or disengaging the ABSOLUTE JUMP is achieved in under 400 μs.

-When asserted HIGH (5V) while in RAMP mode, ABSOLULTE JUMP applies a DC offset equal to the LASER JUMP AMPLITUDE to the ramp signal at SERVO OUTPUT.
+When asserted HIGH (5V) while in RAMP mode, ABSOLUTE JUMP applies a DC offset equal to -1\(LASER JUMP AMPLITUDE) to the ramp signal at SERVO OUTPUT.
 When asserted LOW while in RAMP mode, the ramp signal is DC balanced.

-When disconnected, ABSOLULTE JUMP is low.
+When disconnected, ABSOLUTE JUMP is low.